DennieCodes/LevelUp/README.md

 - July 7th.
 Expanded express-validator middleware to cover Activity routes/controllers.
 Added user logout route and function to terminate session.
 Completed the Activities REST API router and controller functions.

 - July 8th.
 Completed Todo routes and controller functions.
 Added some code to check ownership of Todos, Activity to authenticated user.

+- July 9th.
+Initialized front end portion of project with create-react-app.
+Added concurrently and updated scripts to run backend and frontend in one command.